Group lasso based selection for high-dimensional mediation analysis: Simulation study

 \subsubsection{Results, binary outcome}

-Table~\ref{tab_true_binary} shows that MAHI and HDMAX2 had the best precision, nearly 100\%.
-MAHI also achieved the best recall, with an average of only 23\% of the true mediators not being selected.
-More specifically, the selection of weak true mediators was particularly challenging, as more than 63\% of them were not selected.
-In comparison, the recalls of HDMA\_lasso, HIMA\_MCP, and HDMAX2 were 62\%, 30\%, and 30\%, respectively.
+Table~\ref{tab_true_binary} demonstrates that MAHI achieved the best recall, with an average of only 23\% of the true mediators not being selected, and the best precision, with almost all of the selected variables being true mediators.
+While MAHI successfully selected all strong mediators, its precision was lower compared to almost all concurrent methods.
+However, when selecting mild and weak mediators, MAHI exhibited the best recall and precision.